Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Checking Trailer Brakes

 One of the most important aspects of safe towing is ensuring that your trailer brakes are in proper working condition.
 Before hitting the road, take the time to inspect the brakes on your trailer to make sure they are functioning correctly.
 This includes checking for any signs of wear and tear, making sure the brake lights are working, and testing the brakes to ensure they engage smoothly.
-Properly maintained trailer brakes are essential for safe stopping and can prevent accidents on the road.
+Properly maintained brakes are essential for safe stopping and can prevent accidents on the road.

 Understanding Trailer Sway